Which place is cheaper, Warsaw or Athens?

 The winter attracts plenty of travelers to both Athens and Warsaw.
 The museums, the shopping scene, and the cuisine are the main draw to Athens this time of year.
 Furthermore, many travelers come to Warsaw for the museums, the shopping scene, and the cuisine.

 Be prepared for some very cold days in Warsaw.
 Athens is much warmer than Warsaw in the winter.
-The temperature in Athens is usually 10°C (51°F) in January, and Warsaw stays around -3°C (27°F).
+The daily temperature in Athens averages around 10°C (51°F) in January, and Warsaw fluctuates around -3°C (27°F).

 Athens usually receives more sunshine than Warsaw during winter.
 Athens gets 143 hours of sunny skies, while Warsaw receives 35 hours of full sun in the winter.